On the topological dimension of the Gromov boundaries of some hyperbolic $Out(F_N)$-graphs: Train-tracks, indices and stratifications

 \begin{de}[\textbf{\emph{Carrying index of a tree $T\in\overline{cv}_N$}}] Let $T\in\overline{cv}_N$ be a tree with trivial arc stabilizers.
 We define the \emph{carrying index} of $T$, denoted by $i(T)$, as the maximal index of an admissible train-track $\tau$ that carries $T$. \\ An \emph{ideal carrier} for $T$ is an admissible train-track $\tau$ that carries $T$ such that $i(T)=i(\tau)$. \end{de}

 \begin{rk} In view of Lemma \ref{carrier-exist}, if $\tau$ is an ideal carrier of a tree $T$, then $\cala(\tau)$ is a maximal free factor system that is elliptic in $T$. \end{rk}

-\begin{lemma} The index of a tree $T\in\overline{cv}_N$ with trivial arc stabilizers can only take boundedly many values (with a bound only depending on $N$). \\ The index of an arational tree is comprised between $(0,0)$ and $(0,2N-2)$. \\ The index of a free arational tree is comprised between $(0,0)$ and $(0,2N-3)$. \end{lemma}
+\begin{lemma} The carrying index of a tree $T\in\overline{cv}_N$ with trivial arc stabilizers can only take boundedly many values (with a bound only depending on $N$). \\ The carrying index of an arational tree is comprised between $(0,0)$ and $(0,2N-2)$. \\ The carrying index of a free arational tree is comprised between $(0,0)$ and $(0,2N-3)$. \end{lemma}

 \begin{proof} The first assertion is a consequence of Proposition \ref{geom-bound}, together with the fact that there is a bound (only depending on $N$) on the height of a free factor system of $F_N$.
 The other assertions follow from Proposition~\ref{geom-bound} because no nontrivial free factor is elliptic in an arational tree, so the height $h(\cala(\tau))$ for a train-track $\tau$ that carries an arational tree is $0$. \end{proof}